FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Quantitative Comparison: FM-G-CAM Vs Grad-CAM

 \subsection{Results}

-In this section, we present the results of the set of experiments as explained in the previous section.
-Table \ref{tbl:qe-numerical-results} presents the results of the tests carried out and for most test points, FM-G-CAM achieved higher scores than Grad-CAM.
-We also graphed this data as in Figure \ref{fig:qe-results}.
-The figure shows that both techniques perform similarly in metrics IAUC and DAUC, whereas FM-G-CAM consistently performs better in metrics IC and DC.
+In this section, we present the results of the experiments described in the previous section.
+Table \ref{tbl:qe-numerical-results} summarises the results of the tests carried out, and for most test points, FM-G-CAM achieved higher scores than Grad-CAM.
+We also graphed this data, as shown in Figure \ref{fig:qe-results}.
+The figure shows that both techniques perform similarly on the IAUC and DAUC metrics, whereas FM-G-CAM consistently performs better on the IC and DC metrics.